 We are a pioneer in medical imaging informatics, interoperability, and integrations and build custom viewers and workflows for our commercial and academic healthcare clients.
-We'll be releasing FlexView, a zero-footprint medical imaging web viewer in 2023.
+We'll be releasing FlexView, a medical imaging viewer-as-a-service, in 2023.

 "The engineers at Radical Imaging are easy to work with, they feel like part of our team.
 We’ve been able to accelerate development of some high-profile features of our product thanks to their high level of ownership and dedication."